arindas/resume/arindas-resume.md

   serializing and storing the index to disk, further application of DRY principles and comprehensive tests.

-- [elevate](https://github.com/arindas/elevate): Barebones zero dependency HTTP File upload server.
+- [elevate](https://github.com/arindas/elevate): Barebones zero dependency HTTP File upload server in Go.

-- [bheap](https://github.com/arindas/bheap): A generic binary max heap implementation which allows dynamic definition of the comparison function for the underlying domain at runtime.
+- [bheap](https://github.com/arindas/bheap): A Rust generic binary max heap implementation.
+It allows dynamic definition of the comparison function for the underlying domain at runtime.